 Before deploying to Somalia, he led advocacy and policy at the Global Centre for the Responsibility to Protect in New York.
 During his time with the Centre, he managed major campaigns at the UN on the Kigali Principles on the Protection of Civilians and UN Security Council veto restraint.
 He also supported efforts to establish an accountability mechanism to bring Da’esh to justice for crimes in northern Iraq against the Yazidis.
 His commentary and analysis have been disseminated on major outlets, including the New York Times, Association Press and Al Jazeera.

-At ELAC, Ryan continues to focus on atrocity prevention, the protection of civilians, and UN Peacekeeping.
-His research currently focuses on the operational compatibility of the Responsibility to Protect doctrine and the Protection of Civilians agenda, and how to improve implementation of the doctrine by UN Peace Operations.
+At ELAC, Ryan's research focussed on atrocity prevention, the protection of civilians, and UN Peacekeeping.
+In particular, he looked at the operational compatibility of the Responsibility to Protect doctrine and the Protection of Civilians agenda, and how to improve implementation of the doctrine by UN Peace Operations.